startripleai/vortical-quantum-gravity/README.md

 ## Citation
 If you use this research, please cite it as:

-> Oh, D. H. (2026). *A Discrete Quantum Gravity Model: Vortical Phase Transition of Light and Vacuum-Anchored Gravitational Coupling*.
+> Oh, D. H. (2026a). *A Discrete Quantum Gravity Model: Vortical Phase Transition of Light and Vacuum-Anchored Gravitational Coupling*.
 Zenodo.
 DOI: 10.5281/zenodo.19652476

-> Oh, D. H. (2026). *The Vortical Radius: Resolving Black Hole Singularities through Geometric Damping of the Gravitational Constant (1.0.0)*.
+> Oh, D. H. (2026b). *The Vortical Radius: Resolving Black Hole Singularities through Geometric Damping of the Gravitational Constant (1.0.0)*.
 Zenodo.
 DOI: 10.5281/zenodo.19664079

+> Oh, D. H. (2026c). *The Volumetric Vortex: 3D Probabilistic Superposition and the Emergence of Light from Spacetime Flux (Absolute_Edition)*.
+Zenodo.
+DOI: 10.5281/zenodo.19682553

 ## Intellectual Property & Licensing